Top 5 Conditions Dry Needling Can Help With

 How Does Dry Needling Work?

-Dry needling is a therapy technique used by Washington DC physical therapists to help treat muscle pain associated with a wide variety of conditions.
+Dry needling is a physical therapy technique used at our physical therapy clinics to help treat muscle pain associated with a wide variety of conditions.

-It requires specialized training, so only certified physical therapists, like Dr. Subha and Dr. Maya, can provide this treatment.
+It requires specialized training, so only certified physical therapists, like Dr. Subha Nagasubramanian and Maya Drummond can provide this treatment.

-The dry needling process includes inserting a type of thin needle known as a filiform needle into areas where your muscles are too constricted.
+The trigger point dry needling process includes inserting a type of thin needle known as a filiform needle into areas of your muscles where you feel the greatest discomfort.

 These areas are referred to as “trigger points”.